Revelation

-Revelation, or divine revelation, is the disclosing of some form of truth or knowledge through communication with a deity (god) or other supernatural entity or entities in the view of religion and theology.
+Revelation, or divine revelation, is the disclosing of some form of truth or knowledge through communication with a deity or other supernatural entities in the view of religion and theology.

 Types

 Individual revelation

-Thomas Aquinas believed in two types of individual revelation from God, general revelation and special revelation.
-In general revelation, God reveals himself through his creation, such that at least some truths about God can be learned by the empirical study of nature, physics, cosmology, etc., to an individual.
+Medieval Catholic theologian Thomas Aquinas believed in two types of individual revelation from God: general revelation and special revelation.
+In general revelation, God reveals himself through his act of creation of the universe, such that at least some truths about God can be learned by the empirical study of nature, physics, cosmology, etc., to an individual.
 Special revelation is the knowledge of God and spiritual matters which can be discovered through supernatural means, such as scripture or miracles, by individuals.
 Direct revelation refers to communication from God to someone in particular.

 Though one may deduce the existence of God and some of God's attributes through general revelation, certain specifics may be known only through special revelation.
 Aquinas believed that special revelation is equivalent to the revelation of God in Jesus.
 The major theological components of Christianity, such as the Trinity and the Incarnation, are revealed in the teachings of the church and the scriptures and may not otherwise be deduced.
 The teachings of Muhammad, the prophet of Islam, are also of this nature.
 The holy book of Muslims, the Quran, is the product of a special revelation from God to Muhammad, which led to the emergence of the last divine religion, Islam.
 Special revelation and general revelation are complementary rather than contradictory in nature.
 That is, in understanding a "special revelation", first a "general revelation" provides the conditions, and after that "special revelation" occurs, the subsequent conditions for the occurrence of the "general revelation" also change at will.